Spotlight

 Scrollable actions list

-By default, Spotlight actions list is not scrollable.
+By default, the Spotlight actions list is not scrollable.
 If you have a lot of actions that

-you need to display at a time, set scrollable and maxHeight props.
+you need to display at a time, set the scrollable and maxHeight props.
 Note that there are

 caveats with both approaches: